xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 multi-character tokens.
 Now that we have our software separated into units, I don't anticipate getting much use out of the single-character version, but it doesn't cost us much to provide for both.
-I've created two versions of the Scanner unit.
-The first one, called Scanner1, contains the single-digit version of the
+I've created two versions of the `Scanner` unit.
+The first one, called `Scanner1`, contains the single-digit version of the
 recognizers:

 ```delphi